 How Long Do Bottlenose Dolphins Live in Their Natural Habitats?

 Bottlenose dolphins can live at least 40 years in the ocean and average approximately 25 years.
 They love to explore new territories with their families.
 These dolphins form long-lasting friendships through hunting, mating, and protecting each other and can swim up to 60 miles per day.

 How Long Do Bottlenose Dolphins Live in Exploitative Captivity?

 Captive-born bottlenose dolphins die at about twice the rate those born in their natural habitats.
 At least 100 dolphins have died at the Miami Seaquarium, many short of their natural life expectancies.
 In just over a year between 2019 and 2020, six animals died at the facility, including two bottlenose dolphins who died from trauma-related causes and a bottlenose dolphin who drowned after getting caught in a net.
-Almost 300 dolphins (not counting orcas) have died at SeaWorld parks.
+At least 400 dolphins (not counting orcas) have died at SeaWorld parks.
 Workers at SeaWorld parks also forcibly breed dolphins—sometimes after drugging them—and use them in performances.